Skip to content

 Input data: define a new modelΒΆ

 This section explains how to set up a new model for a particular country/region using the PyPSA-SPICE model builder.
-Once your model is step you can run the model as described in Model execution.
+Once your model is established you can run the model as described in Model execution.

-Steps of setting up a new model:
+Recommended Steps of setting up a new model:

 1. Adjust the information inside base_config.yaml.